-Because the work police dogs do is so physically demanding, families who adopt retired police dogs can be left with substantial and costly health issues.
+Because the work police and military dogs do is so physically demanding, families who adopt retired police and military dogs can be left with substantial and costly health issues..
 It’s an unfortunate reality: Medical issues and associated costs can dictate how well, how long or even if police dogs can enjoy retirement.

 Do the math.
 On average, police dogs retire around seven years of age, and the average life span of a police dog is between nine and twelve years.
 Police dogs comprise a small portion of the canine population, but the majority of their lives are spent in service to ensure the safety and well-being of others.
 Retired police dogs are near the end of their lives, so by virtue Ned’s Wish is about quality, not quantity.
 Ned’s Wish exists to help retired police dogs enjoy their remaining years.